 On 20 March 1916, Edwin’s 24th Battalion left for France, disembarking at Marseilles on 26 March.
 He was severely wounded in action in the fighting at Pozieres on 27 July 1916, receiving a gunshot wound to the head and right elbow.
 He was admitted to the 1st Canadian General Hospital on 29 July, then transferred to the Derbyshire Royal Infirmary in England, where he remained until October.
 He was then diagnosed with Phthisis and moved to another hospital at Leicester.

 Edwin was discharged from hospital on 14 January 1917 and left England for Australia aboard the Kanowna on 17 January.
 He arrived back in Melbourne on 8 March and was discharged from the AIF on 29 May as medically unfit with pulmonary tuberculosis.
 His family believed he was gassed.
 He was granted a pension of £3 per fortnight, but his condition gradually worsened and he died on 20 July 1917, aged 28.
-Edwin is buried at Coburg Cemetery and his name is included on the Preston Cenotaph.
+Edwin is buried at Coburg Cemetery and his name is included on the Broadford War Memorial and the Preston Cenotaph.

 Melville Whyte (1880-1946)